Get the Athlon Sports Newsletter

 Chicago White Sox Mt.
 Rushmore

 Since 1901, this franchise has been to the postseason just nine times.
 Nine.
 Surprisingly, Ozzie Guillen is the only manager in history to take the team to the postseason twice.
 The Sox have been to five World Series winning in 1906, 1917 and 2005; losing in 1919 and 1959.
 The two teams with the clearest identities are the Black Sox of 1919, famous for throwing the World Series, and the 1959 Go-Go Sox, famous for flashy defense and daring, exciting baserunning.

 The Big Hurt inflicted pain on opposing pitchers for 19 years, 16 of them spent in a Chicago uniform.
-Thomas (above) was arguably the game’s best hitter for most of the 1990s, winning two MVP awards and finishing second once, third twice and eighth three times.
+Thomas was arguably the game’s best hitter for most of the 1990s, winning two MVP awards and finishing second once and third twice.
 During the decade, he averaged .320 with 30 homers and 104 RBIs.
 For eight seasons (1991-98) he had more than 100 runs, RBIs and walks in each season.

 Fans of my generation don’t remember Old Aches and Pains, but we do recall Appling leading off the Cracker Jacks Old-Timers All-Star Game in Washington in 1983 with a home run — at age 75.
 The shortstop was a fixture in Chicago in the 1930s and ’40s.
 He led the league in batting in 1943 and was second in MVP voting, then missed all of 1944 and most of ’45 while serving his country.
 He was 10th in MVP voting at age 40 in 1947.